|

 Depression on Canada.

-Now owned by the Government of Québec, it was built by the 4th
+Now owned by the Government of

-generation of the Price family as headquarter for their paper mills and
+family as headquarter for their paper mills and sawmills empire.
+The Prices became managers of the

-The 5th generation rebuilt their business
+The 5th

-in tourism from 1965 when Anthony Price opened the Musée du Fort near Place d’Armes.
-The family
+opened the Musée du Fort near

-also owns the Chic Shack (Gourmet
+Place d’Armes.
+The family also owns the Chic Shack (Gourmet

-hamburgers restaurant) and Auberge Saint-Antoine (only Relais & Chateaux hotel in Quebec City area, and
+hamburgers restaurant) and Auberge Saint-Antoine (only Relais

-regularly nominated as hotel #1 in Canada by travel magazines).
-The hotel
+in Canada by travel magazines).
+The hotel restaurant – the Muffy,

 Anthony’s wife nickname – also ranks frequently within the top 5